mozilla/PRESC/README.md

 2. Fork this repository and clone it into your local machine(using git CLI).

-3. Setup and activate environment:
+3. Setup and activate environment.
+Note that this will also enable a pre-commit hook to verify that code conforms to flake8 and black formatting rules:

 ```
  $ conda env create -f environment.yml
  $ conda activate presc
+ $ pre-commit install
 ```